darwindc12/pdf_template/README.md

 # PDF Generator
-This code is creating a PDF document using data from a CSV file.
-It reads in data from the CSV using the Pandas library and creates a new page for each row, setting the header and footer of the page with information from the row.
-It also creates lines on each page using a while loop.
+This code generates a PDF document based on the data from a CSV file "topics.csv".

+# Requirements
+- fpdf
+- pandas

+# How it works
+The code reads the "topics.csv" file using pandas and iterates through each row of the data.
+For each row, a new page is added to the PDF document and the header is set with the value of the "Topic" column.
+The header is a 24-point font size and bold style "Times" font in a dark gray color.
+A line is drawn under the header and several horizontal lines are drawn across the page.

+For each page, the footer is set with the same "Topic" value and a 8-point font size and italic style "Times" font in a dark gray color.
+The footer is located at the bottom of the page.

+For each row with more than one page, the succeeding pages are generated with a line grid pattern and the same footer.

 The final output is saved as "output.pdf".

-# What I learned?

-- How to use the FPDF library to create a PDF document in Python
-- How to use the Pandas library to read in data from a CSV file
-- How to iterate through rows of a dataframe
-- How to add new pages to a PDF document and set the header and footer of each page
-- How to create lines on a page using a while loop
-- How to output the final PDF document to a file